sergei-mironov/litrepl/README.md

 Installation
 ------------

-This repository includes the Litrepl tool in Python and an interface Vim plugin.
-The Python part might be installed with `pip install .` run from the project folder.
-The Vim part requires hand-copying `./vim/plugin/litrepl.vim` to the `~/.vim` config folder or using any Vim plugin manager, e.g. Vim-Plug.
+This repository contains the Litrepl tool, packaged as both a standalone Python application and a Vim plugin interface.
+The author's preferred method is using Nix, but if you choose not to use it, you'll need to install both components separately.
+Below, we outline several common installation methods.

-<details><summary><b>Release versions from pypi and vim.org</b></summary><p>
+<details><summary><b>Release versions, from Pypi and Vim.org</b></summary><p>

 1. `pip install litrepl`
 2. Download the `litrepl.vim` from the vim.org